 The natural lighting in your house may also influence your choice.
 In rooms with lots of windows, the color of your hardwoods can fade and become discolored faster than in other areas of the house.
 Discoloration can ruin the cohesive effect of having the same hardwood floors throughout your home.
 Some homeowners install different wood types with similar colors or stains to meet various house needs.
 However, if you desire to maintain the same grain and style throughout your home, engineered wood flooring, or a very durable wood floor may be a better solution.

 Does Your Home Have Existing Wood Accents?

 If your home has existing baseboards, trim boards, and crown molding, you may think your hardwood options are limited.
 But this couldn’t be farther from the truth!
 Contrary to popular belief, your new floors don’t have to be a replica of the wood used in your existing trim boards or cabinets.
 Perfectly matching the wood flooring to the wood accents can sometimes negatively affect the appearance of your home.

-This is especially true in homes with lots of dark wood as darker stains tend to absorb light and make a room look smaller.
+Especially true in homes with lots of dark wood, as darker stains tend to absorb light and make a room look smaller.
 Choosing a lighter floor stain to complement your home’s dark accents can help expand the space while maintaining the sophisticated look of dark wood accents.

 If the existing wood accents are vastly different from the flooring styles you’re interested in installing, you can always paint them!
 White baseboards or chair rails can look striking against a dark floor and tiled wall.